Alpine Club of Canada: Club activities

 The main activities offered by the Club are its camps and its system of Mountain huts.
-The Club uses its 24 regional club sections to currently operate 37 huts representing the most extensive system of backcountry accommodation on the continent.
+The Club uses its 25 regional club sections to currently operate 37 huts representing the most extensive system of backcountry accommodation on the continent.
 The Club's first annual General Mountaineering Camp was held in July 1906 in Yoho National Park, with the idea of educating Canadians about mountain travel and instilling a sense of national pride in their mountain heritage.

 The camps began as a very modest way to introduce middle-class Canadians to the life of mountaineering.
-With donations from both the Federal and the Alberta Provincial government, over a 100 members marched their way to the Yoho Pass where a temporary Tent village had been erected with the help of the CPR and volunteers.
+With donations from both the Federal and the Alberta Provincial government, over 100 members marched their way to the Yoho Pass where a temporary Tent village had been erected with the help of the CPR and volunteers.
 With the expedition a resounding success, the Club has made summer camps for members an annual feature.
 The summer camps have grown incredibly popular over the years.
 Acknowledged as an annual celebration by many, some camps have special historical significance such as the 1920 camp which was considered a coming home camp for members returning from World War I. Although the camps originated with only a few tents and cooking utensils, the camps now sometimes boast transport helicopters, propane cooking and hot showers as some of the amenities available to the hundreds of members who make the camps a memorable part of their membership.
 The style of the camps may have changed over the years; however, the goal remains the same: to improve mountaineering skills and push the limits of the members through tougher and tougher climbs.

-While the ACC's national office is in Canmore, Alberta, the core of the Club's activities are the volunteer-led climbing opportunities offered to its membership through 24 regional sections across the country.
+While the ACC's national office is in Canmore, Alberta, the core of the Club's activities are the volunteer-led climbing opportunities offered to its membership through 25 regional sections across the country.
 The ACC has a calendar of winter and summer programs including leadership training, technical climbing instruction and international expeditions (for example, in 1997 the Saskatchewan section of the Club held a successful trip to Cho Oyu, an 8,201m peak in Nepal and more recently the Club offered a trip to the snowy peaks of Chile in January 2012).
 The different activities offered through the club are as diverse as mountaineering itself; one can learn to do Winter or Summer climbs, improve their backcountry skiing skills or refresh their ice climbing technique.
 Also accreditation for various certificates is available through the Club.
 The programmed adventures are also geared towards all skill levels and for all age groups.
 The only main criteria for the activities is that membership to the Club is required.
 The dedicated group of volunteers who organize these excursions are members themselves.
 Finally, the Club is also the focal point for Canadian mountain culture through its website, publications and programs.
 For instance, it is a big supporter of the annual Banff Mountain Film & Book Festival.